 Clinical Psychologist

 Dr. Alina Kao received her Ph.D. in Clinical Psychology from McGill University in 2012.
-She completed her clinical internship at the Sex and Couple Therapy Service and at the Allan Institute's Cognitive and Behavioural Therapy Unit, in which she is currently a staff member.
-His clinical interests include integrative assessment and treatment of sexual dysfunction, sexual difficulties associated with physical and mental health problems, and issues related to intimacy and conflict among couples.
-Her doctoral research focused on dyspareunia in postmenopausal women and has she since participated in numerous studies investigating the manifestations of feminine dyspareunia during the various phases of reproductive life.
+She completed her clinical internship at the Sex and Couple Therapy Service and the Cognitive and Behavioural Therapy Unit of the Allan Memorial Institute.
+Her clinical interests include the integrative assessment and treatment of sexual dysfunction, sexual difficulties associated with physical and mental health problems, and issues related to intimacy, conflict, and life transitions among couples.
+Her doctoral research focused on dyspareunia in postmenopausal women and has she since participated in numerous studies investigating the manifestations of female dyspareunia during the various phases of reproductive life.
+Her therapeutic orientation is integrative and evidence-based.